Shopify/ruby-lsp/CONTRIBUTING.md

 - the **language server** (`ruby-lsp`), which exists at the top level of the repository.
 Most features are implemented here since everything implemented in the server is available to all editors
 - the **VS Code extension**, which exists under the `vscode` directory.
 Any custom VS Code features are implemented here
 - the **documentation** website, which exists under the `jekyll` directory.
-All user facing documentation for both the Ruby LSP and the Rails addon is contained here
+All user facing documentation for both the Ruby LSP and the Rails add-on is contained here

 This contributing guide is split by each component.